Your Body is a Spaceship – Your Genes are the Crew

 That is to say, the instructions must be able to exert their effects on the spaceship in an observable way.
-A gene (or a group of them) must set off effects that lead to change in the phenotype, which as a result is able to increase the chances of survival or reproduction.
+A gene (or a group of them) must produce beneficial traits, which as a result is able to increase the chances of survival or reproduction.
 Beneficial genes in a bird, for example, might include those that code for sharper claws (hunting), or brighter feathers (mating).

-In the case of death of the carrier, that specific set of instructions is lost forever.
+When the carrier dies, the specific set of instructions is lost forever.
 That is why reproduction occurs, so that the carrier’s genes can remain ‘immortal’ through a younger host.
-Therefore genes that provide carrier the best chance to stick around long enough to reproduce are the most successful ones, carrying on to the next generation.
+Therefore genes that provide carrier the best chance to stick around long enough to reproduce are the most successful ones, often passed on to the next generation.

 Sometimes, these mutations don’t cause any change to the overall phenotype of the organism – these are known as silent mutations.
 Other times, they alter the function of a key process in the organism.
 This usually results in an overall detrimental effect, with the embryo terminating development or the individual born with genetic defects.
 There is great interest in gene therapy these days that look to cure genetic diseases by altering the mutations that are responsible.